“The routine use of ultrasound in pregnancy is the biggest uncontrolled experiment in history.”

-The problem with this approach, of course, is that when we perform a procedure or administer a treatment to a segment of the population without properly testing it beforehand, we are essentially conducting an uncontrolled scientific experiment on that population – often without their understanding and consent.
 And in this case, we are performing that uncontrolled experiment on two of the most vulnerable populations: pregnant women and babies in the womb.

 Some physicians and researchers have been questioning the wisdom of performing such an experiment for decades.
 In 1987, UK radiologist H.B.
 Meire remarked:

 The casual observer might be forgiven for wondering why the medical profession is now involved in the wholesale examination of pregnant patients with machines emanating vastly different powers of energy which is not proven to be harmless to obtain information which is not proven to be of any clinical value by operators who are not certified as competent to perform the operations.